Care and MaintenANce OF YOUR WATCH

-All Wilk Watchworks timepieces have a rating for water resistance: some have a rating of 5 ATM (water resistant to 50m), and some have a rating of 10 ATM (resistant to 100m).
+All Wilk Watchworks timepieces have a water resistance rating of 5 ATM, that is, they are water resistant to a depth of 50 metres.
 This means that if you splash water on the watch accidentally, it shouldn’t be affected.
 Activities such as hand washing or being caught in light rain should be fine too.
 Swimming, diving, showering, bathing, taking a jacuzzi or sauna, or any submersion in water whilst wearing your watch should be avoided.
 Even simply leaving the watch in the washroom during a hot shower or bath is not advisable.
 Rapid temperature changes and extremes of temperature should also be avoided.

 Unfortunately, we are exposed to magnetism in one way or another almost every day.
 This can have adverse effects on your mechanical watch.
 Usually this causes your watch not to keep accurate time, either by speeding up or slowing down the timekeeping mechanism.
 Avoid leaving your watch near computers, cell phones, tablets, stereo speakers or any piece of electronic equipment.
 If you notice your watch is not keeping very good time, please contact us.